ciioprof0/cybv474/mod10/readme.md

 The dataset used in this tutorial is included in the repo (`WA_Fn-UseC_-Sales-Win-Loss.csv`).
 It contains sales data that we will analyze using Scikit-Learn.

-Enjoy the tutorial, and happy learning!
+If you enjoy the tutorial, thank the original author, Satyabrata Pal at https://www.dataquest.io/blog/sci-kit-learn-tutorial/

+Happy learning!